GannettDigital/api-docs/source/includes/_premium_listings_location_insights.md

 #### Usage
 Use GET to retrieve location insights data , that comes from the Premium Listing Reporting API.
 Only "trusted" tokens are accepted - this report cannot be called through an API gateway.

-This report will show on of the facebook, google, bing, yelp_api (or all of them) metrics for the particular id for.
+This report will show one of facebook, google, bing, yelp_api (or all of them) metrics for the particular id for.

 #### Parameters